alilibenemna/alilibenemna/README.md

 # 💫 About Me:
 I’m an IoT Engineer with a strong focus on embedded systems, smart devices, and connected technologies.
-I enjoy building end-to-end systems that bridge hardware and software, from sensors and microcontrollers to communication protocols and data flow.<br><br>My work involves microcontrollers such as ESP32, along with sensors, actuators, and wireless technologies, to develop practical and reliable IoT solutions.
-I care about clean, efficient embedded code and understanding how systems behave in real-world conditions, not just in theory.<br><br>I’m naturally curious, detail-oriented, and driven by problem-solving.
+I care about clean, efficient embedded code and understanding how systems behave in real-world conditions, not just in theory.<br><br>I’m naturally curious, detail-oriented.
 Most of my learning comes from hands-on projects, experimentation, and iteration.<br><br>This GitHub showcases my projects, experiments, and ongoing work in IoT, embedded systems, automation, and smart connected devices.

 ## 🌐 Socials: